BruceEckel/ThinkingInPython/src/Jython.rst

 Scripting
 =======================================================================

-One very compelling benefit of using a dynamic language on the JVM is scripting.
+One compelling benefit of using a dynamic language on the JVM is scripting.
 You can rapidly create and test code, and solve problems more quickly.